IEEE-AlAzhar/Official-Website/style-guide.md

 - `--text-secondary`: #1c7fd0; `// used for headings and side notes text`
 - `--btn-hover`: #fff; `// used for hover on buttons`

+> To test the dark mode, add `dark_theme` class to the container of the component you are working on and use the above variables.

 ## Typography

 ### Family